 Facebook strongly believes in the power of an automatic category suggestion tool that is implemented in their marketplace.
-The AI-powered system allows users to compare uploaded photos of the products to the existing in the database to detect the category and approximate price.
+The AI-powered system allows users to compare uploaded photos of the products to the existing ones in the database to detect the category and approximate price.

-The next steps are title suggestion to a listing, automatic photo enhancement and detecting if the title does not correspond to the image.
+The next steps are title suggestion to a listing, automatic photo enhancement, and detecting if the title does not correspond to the image.

 "This autosuggest model runs on each of the millions of for-sale listings on Marketplace and classifies each listing into one of the 29 top categories at post time," said Lu Zheng, Rui Lui, and David Kim, AI experts at Facebook.

 Airbnb also deals with the categorization challenge.
 When travelers are looking for lodging, they pay the greatest attention to the photos.
 If the content of the photo does not correspond to the description, it may alienate a potential customer from booking a room.
-Airbnb experts decided to implement AI technologies to detect the elements of rooms on photo to categorize them properly.
+Airbnb experts decided to implement AI technologies to detect the elements of rooms on photos to categorize them properly.

 Categorization makes home tours more structured by grouping photos of the same room type.
-Also, AI-powered categorization allowed to check if the information about the rooms added by the owner is correct.
+Also, AI-powered categorization allowed one to check if the information about the rooms added by the owner is correct.

 The same is used for checking the indicated home amenities by detecting them by photo.

 As you can see from these examples, machine learning-based recommendation systems for categories allow to:

 - reduce abandonment by sellers